-This ratio shows Council's operating surplus or deficit which includes non-cash items such as depreciation.
+This ratio shows Council's operating surplus or deficit (which includes non-cash items such as depreciation).
 A negative number indicates a deficit.

-Council is expected to record a small combined surplus over the four (4) years (\$54k).
-The 2018/19 financial year is expected to generate a surplus of \$3.110m, a decrease from 2017/18 as the result of reduced capital grant monies.
-The subsequent year is forecast to generate an accrual deficit of \$0.992m which increases to \$1.243m in the final year.
-This is based on a very conservative forecast that Council will only receive minimum capital grants from 2018/19 onward and make no savings.
+Council is expected to record a small combined surplus over the four years (\$20k).
+The 2018/19 financial year is expected to generate a surplus of \$3.631m, a decrease from 2017/18 as the result of reduced Capital grant monies.
+The subsequent year is forecast to generate an accrual deficit of \$1.095m which increases to \$1.511m in the final year.
+However, this is based on a very conservative forecast that Council will only receive minimum Capital Grants from 2018/19 onward.